 - Step 5: Select the best one for your needs.

-Finding a realtor is your first step towards buying your very first dream home.
-Often, first time home buyers ask: “Do I need a realtor?”
+Finding a real estate agent is your first step towards buying your very first dream home.
+So often, first-time home buyers ask: “Do I need a real estate agent?”

 In short: Yes.

 Hiring a good real estate agent ensures you have a professional in your corner guiding you through the maze of first-time home buying.
 Of course, you can attempt to do it yourself, but that often opens you up to many potential pitfalls that a real estate agent can help you avoid.